kadena-community/kadena.js/packages/apps/docs/src/docs/reference/kadena-client/built-in-utils.md

 # Built-in utilities

 The `@kadena/client-utils` library includes several modules to provide a TypeScript-based application programming interface (API) for interacting with Pact smart contracts and the Kadena network.
-The built-in module provides basic functions to return module descriptions and create princiipal accounts.
+The `built-in` module provides basic functions to return module descriptions and create principal accounts.
 These functions are broadly useful for any type of application that access the Kadena blockchain.

 ## Before you begin